 - -o json

-- Emits the raw JSON the API returned, on stdout.
-Pipe into `jq`, write to a file, or feed it into a Slack bot or status page.
+jq, write to a file, or feed it into a Slack bot or status page.

 Filter and paginate

-List commands accept `--type`, `--status`, `--page`, and `--limit`.
-The set of valid values for `--type` and `--status` is enumerated in the per-command help (`hexsign certificates list --help`).
+List commands accept --type, --status, --page, and --limit.
+The set of valid values for --type and --status is enumerated in the per-command help (hexsign certificates list --help).

 Pipe into jq

-JSON output is the standard envelope the API returns: a top-level object with `data` and (for lists) `pagination`. `jq` makes scripting trivial — for example, list every certificate within 14 days of expiry along with its dependent profile count.
+JSON output is the standard envelope the API returns: a top-level object with data and (for lists) pagination. jq makes scripting trivial; for example, list every certificate within 14 days of expiry along with its dependent profile count.

 hexsign certificates expiring -o json \